DonaldWhyte/double/README.md

 Custom matchers to the rescue!
 We can use matchers to check if the response text string is a valid JSON object that has a certain key/field.

 A matcher is defined as a function that takes at least one argument (the `arg` being matched) and zero or more parameters.
 It returns a `bool` that indicates if `arg` is a match.
-We have one parameter in this case &em; the `key` we're asserting exists in the response.
+We have one parameter in this case &mdash; the `key` we're asserting exists in the response.

 ```rust
 extern crate json;